Defective Medical Device Lawyers You Can Trust

 While designed to decrease pain, increase mobility and improve quality of life, some hip implants have been found to cause more problems than others.
 In particular, patients who received ASR and Pinnacle hip implants from DePuy Orthopedics, a subsidiary of Johnson & Johnson, have reported having trouble standing or walking, hip pain, implant loosening and even metal poisoning after their surgeries.
 The ASR implant has been recalled, and Johnson & Johnson has paid out over $1 billion in lawsuits to patients who received Pinnacle hip replacement devices.

 Many women seeking effective, long-term contraceptives enjoy the benefits of implantable birth control options.
 After it was released, Essure became a popular option as a permanent birth control treatment.
 Instead of surgery, the procedure required two tiny metal springs to be placed inside of the fallopian tubes.
 Though the device was considered safe, thousands of women who chose Essure began to experience serious side effects, such as severe pain, persisting cramps, internal bleeding, neurological damage and even death.
 While Essure is still available as a birth control option, the FDA has added numerous labeling changes, including a black box warning about the potential risks.
 In 2018, Essure’s manufacturer took the product off of the market.

 Contact Us Today

-At D’Amico Law Offices, LLC, our family firm is dedicated to protecting your rights.
-If you’ve been affected by a faulty medical device, our attorneys have the knowledge and experience to build a case to help you receive the compensation you deserve.
-To schedule a consultation with one of our personal injury lawyers, contact our office in Pittsburgh today at (412) 652-9300.
+At D’Amico Law Offices, LLC, our lawyers are dedicated to protecting your rights.
+If you’ve been affected by a faulty medical device, they have the knowledge and experience to build a case to help you receive the compensation you deserve.
+To schedule a consultation with one of our personal injury attorneys, contact our office in Pittsburgh today at 412-906-8180.